A-M22/HelloCubeUnrealEngineProj/README.md

 ![Project Screenshot](Docs/screanshot.png)
 📖 Description

-This project features a interactive cube character with basic movement mechanics, built in Unreal Engine 4.
+This project features a cube character with basic movement mechanics, built in Unreal Engine 4.
 The project serves as a learning exercise and portfolio piece for game programming.

 🎮 Features